genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 ![](/img/final-result.png)

-## Conclusion
-That’s it.
-You have quickly built a very simple application using some fundamental Genesis components.

 There's obviously a lot more to building enterprise-ready applications.
 However, you now have enough knowledge and experience of the Genesis low-code platform to look at our reference documentation and learn more there.